-20 Patient Sample Method via Registry - 12-month or 6-month reporting period:
+20 Patient Sample Method via Registry - 12-month reporting period:

-A participating eligible professional must report on all applicable measures within the selected measures group for a minimum sample of 20 unique patients, a majority of which must be Medicare Part B FFS patients, who meet patient sample criteria for the measures group.
+A participating eligible professional must report on all applicable measures within the selected measures group for a minimum sample of 20 unique patients (or procedures as applicable), a majority of which must be Medicare Part B FFS patients, who meet patient sample criteria for the measures group.
 If the eligible professional does not have at least 11 unique Medicare Part B FFS patients who meet patient sample criteria for the measures group, the eligible professional will need to choose another measures group or choose another reporting option.
-Please refer to the 2014 Physician Quality Reporting System (PQRS) Implementation Guide to determine the proper reporting option.
+Please refer to the 2015 Physician Quality Reporting System (PQRS) Implementation Guide to determine the proper reporting option.

-For registry-based 12-month reporting option submissions, all applicable measures within the group must be reported during the reporting period (January 1 through December 31, 2014), according to each measures group's reporting instructions contained within each group's overview section.
+All applicable measures within the group must be reported during the reporting period (January 1 through December 31, 2015), according to each measures group's reporting instructions contained within each group's overview section.